-The basic gingerbread spice, like the pumpkin pie spice mix or apple pie spice mix is easy to make and once you make your own, you’ll probably never go back to the shop bought one again.
+The basic gingerbread spice, like the pumpkin pie spice mix or apple pie spice mix, is easy to make and once you make your own, you’ll probably never go back to the shop to buy one again.

 There are many different versions of this gingerbread spice and whilst most commercial food companies are happy to share the ingredients list, it’s difficult to work out the percentages of each spice.
 On top of that each company uses a slightly different type of spice.